The following tips are meant to help prospective students prepare strong applications to the UBC MDS program.

 2. Personal Statement

-• specific to you.
-Your answers should be as specific to you as possible, and should explain how the MDS program fits into you career trajectory.
+• Specific to you.
+The personal statement should be as specific to you as possible, and should explain how the MDS program fits into your career trajectory.
 Try to avoid sentences that could work for any MDS applicant.
 For example, avoid talking about how data science is changing the world, or about how UBC is a fantastic institution - both are true, but they don’t tell us about you.

-• specific to UBC MDS.
-Your answers should be specific to the UBC MDS program, and should demonstrate that you understand what data science is and what the MDS program is.
-Reusing (part of) a letter you wrote to apply for Master’s programs in Statistics or Computer Science, for example, is unlikely to yield good results.
+• Specific to UBC MDS.
+The personal statement should be specific to the UBC MDS program, and should demonstrate that you understand what data science is and what the MDS program is.
+Reusing a letter you wrote to apply for Master’s programs in Statistics or Computer Science, for example, is unlikely to yield good results.

-• polished.
-Your answers should be well-written, not contain typos or grammatical errors, and adhere to the maximum length guidelines.
+• Polished.
+The personal statement should be well-written, not contain typos or grammatical errors.

 • While it is useful to explain why MDS is a good fit for you, praising UBC in general is not particularly helpful.
 Including the names of various MDS faculty members, unless you have something specific to say, is also generally not helpful.